What is a Dash? And how much is it?

 Dash measuring spoon

 For cooking, there are those tiny measuring spoons that should help to measure a dash.
-But measuring with them is really hard as the liquid from the bitter bottles is not so easy to control.
+But measuring with them is hard as the liquid from the bitter bottles is not so easy to control.
 At least if all of the bitters should end up on that tiny spoon.

 If you still feel unsure and don't have enough experience, you might search for a better way to measure your dash anyway.
 And I can understand that.

-The plastic tops of the bitter bottles you can buy are usually more in the direction of not-so-precise.
+The plastic dasher tops of the bitter bottles you can buy are usually more in the direction of not-so-precise.
 Luckily, there is a solution to that.

-Some of the world's top bars also noticed the dash-gate and started acting on it.
+Some of the world's top bars also noticed the dash gate and started acting on it.
 Many of them use only special dasher bottles, mostly Japanese ones.

 Japanese Dasher Bottles lined up